liszko/Mapsui/README.md

 - Removed all platforms except for WPF
 - Changed code to allow newer versions of 3rd party dependencies
 - Fixed deprecated code
+- Enabled construction and useage of ShapeFile from StreamReaders

 ## Supported Platforms